mikelevins/folio2/README.md

 syntactic extensions for convenience.

-folio includes a small but nontrivial example program that illustrates the use of several of its features to provide good epxressive power in compact, readable code.
+folio includes a small but nontrivial example program that illustrates the use of several of its features to provide good expressive power in compact, readable code.

-folio 2.0 has been tested with SBCL, Clozure Common Lisp, and Lispworks 6.1.
+folio 2.0 has been tested with SBCL, Clozure Common Lisp 1.10, and Lispworks 6.1.

 ## Features